Davii-Ng/final-applied-AI-project/README.md

 Metrics reported per case: mood match, genre match, retrieval confidence, avoid-genre violations.

 Aggregate summary shows pass rate, mood/genre accuracy, and average confidence.

+## Design Decisions And Trade-offs

+1. **Multi-agent pipeline instead of one LLM call**
+- Why: Improves observability and makes each step easier to debug.
+- Trade-off: More orchestration complexity and more moving parts.

+2. **Deterministic ranking (cosine + bonuses/penalties)**
+- Why: Predictable behavior and easier unit testing.
+- Trade-off: Less flexible than end-to-end generative ranking.

+3. **Gemini retrieval with local fallback**
+- Why: Works with and without API keys, so demo reliability is higher.
+- Trade-off: Fallback retrieval has lower semantic quality than Gemini.

+4. **Small curated dataset**
+- Why: Fast iteration and explainable outcomes for class/demo context.
+- Trade-off: Limited diversity and coverage for unusual preferences.

+## Testing Summary

+What worked:
+- Unit tests for agents, retrieval, recommender, and orchestrator validate core logic.
+- Pipeline and connectivity smoke tests confirm end-to-end execution paths.
+- Evaluation harness provides repeatable checks for mood/genre matching and avoid-genre constraints.

+What did not work as well:
+- Retrieval confidence is lower in fallback token-overlap mode than in Gemini semantic mode.
+- Small catalog size can produce repetitive top tracks for certain profiles.

+What I learned:
+- Separating retrieval and ranking makes failures easier to isolate.
+- Confidence thresholds and retry logic are critical for stable agentic behavior.

+## Reflection

+This project reinforced that good AI systems are not just about model output quality; they are about structure, guardrails, and transparency.
+Breaking the workflow into agents made debugging and iteration faster, and it made system behavior easier to explain to non-technical stakeholders.

+It also showed the importance of practical fallbacks: when external model calls fail or are unavailable, deterministic local logic keeps the system functional.
+The main next step is improving dataset breadth and retrieval quality so recommendations stay diverse while remaining explainable.

 ## Dependencies